 - Disability, Diversity and Inclusion career resources

 - JHED authentication is required for some of the resources to access the free versions.

 - The Professional Development and Career Office, while serving the East Baltimore campus also extends it’s wide-ranging workshops, events, and resources to interested graduate students and postdoctoral fellow from other campuses.
 If you want to practice your elevator pitch consider participating in the annual Three Minute Thesis Competition.

 - Center for Leadership Education’s Professional Development Program offers workshops and courses that aim to fill skill- and knowledge-gaps that have been identified by employers in industries that value STEM doctoral degree holders.

 - The BioMedical Careers Initiative is a Hopkins-based funding mechanism that aims to find and fund transitional career opportunities for graduate students and post-docs.
 Their list of internships includes opportunities that may be appealing to certain interest areas in our department.

-- The Center for Educational Resources offers teaching support, tools, and resources to faculty, graduate students, and postdoctoral fellows who seek instructional services, educational technology and tools, and instruction-related publications.
+- The Center for Teaching Excellence and Innovation offers teaching support, tools, and resources to faculty, graduate students, and postdoctoral fellows who seek instructional services, educational technology and tools, and instruction-related publications.

 - The Teaching Academy is especially relevant for those who are considering careers in academia and education.
 They also offer support in applying to grants and fellowships aimed at pedagogical innovation.